 During her short turf career Geraldine had won twenty-one races, eight as a two-year-old, two as a three-year-old and eleven by July of 1889.
 Morris Park Racecourse at Westchester, conceived and built by majority shareholder John Albert Morris, opened on August 20, 1889.
 The racecourse was the site of the Belmont Stakes from 1890 through 1904 as well as the Preakness Stakes in 1890.
 The cost of the track was a little short of $1,500,000.
 The grand stand had a seating capacity of 15,000.

 In all respects it was a great day.
-The public were delighted with the free field, free programs, and the cheap beer and fiddles.
+The public were delighted with the free field, free programs, and the cheap beer and vittles.

 Porter Ashe was the quintessential gambler.
-He saw himself as the possessor of both the keen instincts of a cheetah and a prophet’s intuition.
+He saw himself as the possessor of both the keen instincts of a cheetah and an oracle’s intuition.
 He was always on the lookout for opportunities to circumvent and accelerate the natural evolutionary flow of progress and growth.
-Porter certainly didn’t limit his spinning of the wheel of fortune on thoroughbreds and on beautiful, powerful women.
+Porter certainly didn’t limit his gambling habits on thoroughbreds and on beautiful, powerful women.
 Porter was a smooth talker and agile deal maker.
 Anything and everything could be his if he played his cards right.
 Nothing was off limits and, to Porter, there was no deal too dirty or underhanded.
 (He once bet/conned cousin George Crocker out of a few grand on a cock fight meant to benefit needy children).

 On September 7, 1892, Corbett won the World Heavyweight Boxing Championship under the new, more civilized Queensberry rules by knocking out John L. Sullivan in the 21st round at the Olympic Club in New Orleans, beating all odds.
 Ashe bet on Corbett in his early years, helping him to become the mold of fistic form.